glakshay/glakshay/README.md

 <h1> 👋 Hi there </h1>

-I am <strong>Lakshay Gopalka</strong>, Masters degree student from <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI.
+I am <strong>Lakshay Gopalka</strong>, Masters degree student in <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics engineering</a> student at WPI.
 I worked as Robotics and AI intern at Siemens along with my masters.
 Currently, I am working for making Autonomous vehicles industry for Motional in component engineering team.

 🔭 <strong>I worked on</strong></strong></strong></strong>:
 - Computer Vision and OpenCV